Honghan/EBEncoding/README.md

 The motivation of such encoding is to make time series data easy to be consumed.
 One time series (e.g., a drug usage in past months) can be encoded as one numberic value.
 Multiple time series (e.g., multipharmacy) can be encoded as a vector.
 Therefore, after encoded, such data can be easily analysed (e.g., used in off-the-shelf machine learning algorithms).
 In our first use case, it is used for predicting adverse drug events for patients with mental health disorders.

+## updates
+- (23 September 2016) Define classess of EBEncoding and EBVector with opertators.
+The update was put on a new branch, which was set as the default branch.
+A sample usage file was added and the applicaiton of the encoding/vectors/matrix in Adverse Drug Event analytics was implemented in the `EBUtils.py`.

 ## Example: Medication Episode Encoding for an Adverse Drug Event
 <p>